 Computer Use Policy

 Computers are available only during open library hours.
 Telephone reservations will not be accepted.
 The library may generally impose limits, such as time limits, on the use of Library equipment.
 The Library reserves the right to terminate computer sessions at any time.
-Patrons are not allowed to eat or drink while using the computers to avoid possible spills and damage, and other messy activities should take place at an appropriate space.
+Patrons are not allowed to eat or drink while using the computers.

-Computer privileges may be suspended or cancelled, at the discretion of the Director or Assistant if a patron is found tampering with the computers, including any violations noted below:
+Computer privileges may be suspended or canceled, at the discretion of the Director or Assistant for the following:

 *Massachusetts General Laws c.
 272, Section 31 1.
 “Obscene” matter is obscene if taken as a whole it appeals to the prurient interest of the average person applying the contemporary standards where the offense was committed; 2. depicts or describes sexual conduct in a patently offensive way; and 3. lacks serious literary, artistic, political or scientific value.